 The basic administrative definition of "rural" has not changed and is defined as a population of 10,000 or less or a county without a political subdivision that has a population greater than 50,000.
 Several SWIFT projects have benefited small to mid-size communities between 10,001 and 100,000 in population.
-And in addition to the SWIFT program, the TWDB has other state and federal financial assistance programs that benefit rural communities.
-Rural, agricultural, and conservation project participation under the 2012, 2017, and 2022 water plans is detailed in Table 9.
+In addition to the SWIFT program, the TWDB has other state and federal financial assistance programs that benefit rural communities.
+Rural, agricultural, and conservation project participation under the 2012, 2017, and 2022 state water plans are detailed in Table 9.